Fun with Yarn:

 - one skein of Cascade 220, or about 165 yards of a 100 percent wool yarn (I used black, but pick any color that coordinates with your second yarn)

-- four skeins of Bird of Paradise, or about 165 yards of any thin but fluffy carry along novelty yarn (I used color number 6)
+- about 165 yards of any thin but fluffy carry along novelty yarn; I used four skeins of Bird of Paradise in color 6, but it has been discontinued

 - size 10 US needles